ZephonMakale/Personal-Blog/README.md

 ## Technologies used
 I created the project with (python 3.8), Flask-Microframework, heroku server.

+## Live Link
+Here is the live link to my app https://zeph-blog-app.herokuapp.com/

 ## Setup/Installation Requirements
  ### The project require the following installations
    * Python 3 version, I used Python 3.8, but it can run in any python 3 version.